I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 # Nemotron-Nano-V2 and tool-parser (nemotron_toolcall_parser_no_streaming.py) require vLLM 25.12+; 25.10 does not support Nemotron.

-This means you can now read the reasoning behind "why VSS chose vLLM 25.12+" directly in the source.
-The tool call parser for Nemotron is also handled by an init container called nvidia-nemotron-nano-9b-v2-fp8-toolcall-init, which fetches it from HuggingFace and places it in a volume — so there's no need to manually mount a tool parser yourself.
+Now you can read the "intent behind choosing vLLM 25.12+" directly from the VSS source.
+The Nemotron tool-call parser is also handled by an init container called nvidia-nemotron-nano-9b-v2-fp8-toolcall-init that fetches it from HuggingFace and places it in a volume, so there's no need to manually mount a tool parser yourself.

 The official prerequisites still list "Fully local deployment for all agent workflows ... is planned for a future release" as a future plan, but given the existence of

-hw-DGX-SPARK.envand the structure of the compose files above, Local LLM is effectively working for the base profile in practice.
-It's worth keeping in mind that the official stance of "Remote LLM only" and the implementation reality of "Local LLM is ready to go" coexist here.
+hw-DGX-SPARK.envand the structure of the compose described above, the local LLM works fine in practice for the base profile at least.
+It's worth keeping in mind that the official stance of "Remote LLM only" and the implementation reality of "Local LLM is already set up to work" coexist here.

-The container structure for the Alert workflow in 3.2 is consolidated as a single service within deploy/docker/services/alert/compose.yml.
+The container configuration for the alert workflow in 3.2 is consolidated as a single service within deploy/docker/services/alert/compose.yml.

 services: